A message from Karen’s Mum

 Welcome to the Karen Morris Memorial Trust, the charity set up to continue the fundraising initiative of my sorely missed daughter who passed away in September 1998, just one year after being diagnosed with chronic myeloid leukaemia.

-Since 1998 the KMMT has raised over £1,800,000.
+Since 1998 the KMMT has raised almost £3,500,000.
 We have set up and fund four Karen’s Homes from Home: at Hammersmith Hospital in London, Churchill Hospital in Oxford, Addenbrooke’s Hospital in Cambridge and the Queen Elizabeth Hospital in Birmingham.
 These homes provide private accommodation for 13 families on site at the UK’s leading leukaemia hospitals at any one time so families can be together through dark times.
 Each is a haven for patients’ families where they can relax in comfortable surroundings and a safe bolt hole for patients when they can escape the cabin fever of the isolation room, even if only for a few hours.

 Chair, Karen Morris Memorial Trust